3scale-labs/3scale-workshop/README.md

 These are for the user-goals-api.herokuapp.com application only.
 Other clones of this repo will have different random users created.

-Password is `password` for every user
+Password is `password` for every user, apart from admin, where the password is `admin`

 ```json
 {